PHANTOM-op/hh/Commands.md

 ## 📜 Moderation Commands
+These commands can be run if a user's native Discord permissions would allow using the command, or if they have the designated mod role (see the Settings commands below).

 ### `>>kick <@users or user IDs...> [reason]`
 Kicks all of the provided users (or user IDs).
 If a reason is included, that reason is used in the audit log and moderation log.